19 Traditions of Christmas in Central America

 There are also Las Posadas celebrations in many larger cities around the United States, with some of the biggest events in Los Angeles and San Diego.

-Christmas Brams in Belize
+Belize: Christmas Brams

 During December, many citizens throw parties called Brams.
 These mobile gatherings go from house to house, with people eating, drinking, and dancing.